 Priority 2: Identify and address instances of alleged illegal discrimination in facilities.

-Goal 1: Students with developmental disabilities in Nevada will have improved access to quality special education services.
+Goal 1: Students with developmental disabilities in Nevada will have access to quality special education services

 Priority 1: Accept cases of students with developmental disabilities where issues relate to behavior, including but not limited to suspensions, expulsions, and/or Interim Alternative Educational Placements (IAES).

-Priority 2: Accept cases of students with developmental disabilities where eligibility, programming, and/or placement issues seriously threaten the provision of a free appropriate public education in the least restrictive environment (FAPE, LRE).
+Priority 2: Accept cases of students with developmental disabilities where eligibility, programming, and/or placement issues seriously threaten the provision of a free appropriate public education in the least restrictive environment (FAPE and LRE).

-Goal 1: Social Security beneficiaries will obtain or retain employment.
+Goal: Social Security beneficiaries will obtain or retain employment)